 closing issue reference or at least two distinctive subject terms

-and style PRs in Highlights, Changes, or Fixes.
+and PRs in Highlights, Changes, or Fixes.
 Keep those internal

 contributions in the complete PR record, but do not give them editorial